-In the second cohort, efficacy results showed that progression free survival and overall survival of patients treated with Tumor Treating Fields combined with nab-paclitaxel plus gemcitabine were more than double those of nab-paclitaxel plus gemcitabine-treated historical controls.
-Median progression free survival in the Tumor Treating Fields-treated group was 12.7 months (compared to 5.5 months in the nab-paclitaxel plus gemcitabine historical control) and median overall survival was not yet reached.
-Median one-year survival was 72% (compared to 35% in nab-paclitaxel plus gemcitabine historical control).
-Forty percent of the evaluable tumors had partial responses (compared to 23% with the nab-paclitaxel plus gemcitabine alone) and another 47% had stable disease.
+In the second cohort, efficacy results showed that progression free survival and overall survival of patients treated with Optune combined with nab-paclitaxel plus gemcitabine were more than double those of nab-paclitaxel plus gemcitabine-treated historical controls.
+Median progression free survival in the Optune-treated group was 12.7 months (compared to 5.5 months in the nab-paclitaxel plus gemcitabine historical control) and median overall survival was not yet reached.
+The one-year survival rate was 72% (c ompared to 35% in nab-paclitaxel plus gemcitabine historical control).
+Of the 15 patients with available CT scans, 6 (40%) had a partial response (compared to 23% with the nab-paclitaxel plus gemcitabine alone), 7 (47%) had stable disease and 2 (13%) had progressive disease.

-Safety results from both cohorts suggested that Tumor Treating Fields plus first-line chemotherapies nab-paclitaxel and/or gemcitabine may be tolerable and safe in patients with advanced pancreatic cancer.
-Patients reported no serious adverse events related to Tumor Treating Fields.
+Safety results from both cohorts suggested that Optune plus first-line chemotherapies nab-paclitaxel and/or gemcitabine may be tolerable and safe in patients with advanced pancreatic cancer.
+Patients reported no serious adverse events related to Optune.